mvoorde/FCCeePhysicsPerformance/case-studies/BSM/LLP/ExoticHiggsDecays/SampleGeneration/README.md

 Do not open the file in an editor, will take forever to open.
 Change it in emacs or wim or similar.

-the resulting DarkScalar.root is your EDM sample!
+The resulting DarkScalar.root is your EDM sample!